hashicorp/terraform/.github/CONTRIBUTING.md

 <!-- /MarkdownTOC -->

+##Contributing Fixes

+It can be tempting to want to dive into an open source project and help _build the thing_ you believe you're missing.
+It's a wonderful and helpful intention.
+However, Terraform is a complex tool.
+Many seemingly simple changes can have serious effects on other areas of the code and it can take some time to become familiar with the effects of even basic changes.
+The Terraform team is not immune to unintended and sometimes undesirable changes.
+We do take our work seriously, and appreciate the globally diverse community that relies on Terraform for workflows of all sizes and criticality.

+As a result of Terraform's complexity and high bar for stability, the most straightforward way to start helping with the Terraform project is to pick an existing bug and [get to work](#terraform-clicore-development-environment).

+For new contributors we've labeled a few issues with `Good First Issue` as a nod to issues which will help get you familiar with Terraform development, while also providing an onramp to the codebase itself.

+Read the documentation, and don't be afraid to ask questions.

 ## Proposing a Change

 In order to be respectful of the time of community contributors, we aim to discuss potential changes in GitHub issues prior to implementation.
 That will allow us to give design feedback up front and set expectations about the scope of the change, and, for larger changes, how best to approach the work such that the Terraform team can review it and merge it along with other concurrent work.